Last Updated on December 6, 2022 by Chef Mireille

 This is not a cake where the rum is simply used to slightly enhance the flavor.
 Having a slice is akin to having a cocktail.

 This is not a cake that can be whipped up at a moment’s notice.
-At the bare minimum, the fruit must soak for at least 7 days.
+At the bare minimum, you must soak fruits for at least 7 days.
 Ideally, you want it to soak for at least a month.

 The fruit needs time to soften and absorb the alcohol.

-The recipe below includes enough fruit to make several cakes.
-The reason for this is that you will now have the fruit ready to make Caribbean Fruitcake at any time.
+The recipe below includes enough fruit soaking to make several cakes.
+The reason for this is that you will now have the fruit ready to make Caribbean Christmas Fruit Cake at any time.

 During the year, the fruit will swell as it absorbs the alcohol.
 Periodically, if you see the alcohol dry up, just add some more so that it just covers the fruit.